A mother’s love for her child is like nothing else in the world.

 1. High blood pressure – also called hypertension, occurs when excess pressure is created in your arteries.
 High blood pressure creates unique concerns during pregnancy because it can limit the amount of blood, and thus oxygen and nutrients, reaching the placenta.

-2. Gestational diabetes – fairly common, gestational diabetes is diagnosed when a pregnant individual did not have diabetes before pregnancy, and now has elevated blood sugar (at levels that indicates diabetes) during pregnancy.
+2. Gestational diabetes – fairly common, gestational diabetes is diagnosed when a pregnant individual did not have diabetes before pregnancy, and now has elevated blood sugar (at levels that indicate diabetes) during pregnancy.
 Gestational diabetes occurs typically as a result of your pancreas either not producing enough insulin or not utilizing insulin effectively.

 Reason 6: You Have Plenty Of Options

 Fortunately, many top-rated life insurance companies provide life insurance without an exam.
-You’ll be able to, with the help of an independent agent, shop around to find the best policy to fit your needs.
+You’ll be able to, with the help of an independent agent, shop around to find the best life insurance policy to fit your needs.

-Your options to consider include:
+Your options to consider before buying coverage include: